michyaleja/michyaleja/README.md

 - 👋 Hi, I’m @michyaleja
-- 👀 I’m interested in ...web developing
+- 👀 I’m interested in ...data science and ai
-- 🌱 I’m currently learning ... html & css
+- 🌱 I’m currently learning ... python & sql
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... email!